 FSU to Focus on Sustainability and Climate Awareness at Focus Frostburg

-Frostburg State University will once again be fully focused on sustainability and climate awareness during the upcoming Focus Frostburg event, an annual day of learning, on Wednesday, April 18, from 10 a.m. to 5 p.m.
-The event, free and open to the public, will feature green activities for everyone, including presentations in the Lane University Center.
+Frostburg State University will again be focusing on sustainability and climate awareness during the upcoming Focus Frostburg event, an annual day of learning, on Monday, April 22, with events occurring all day starting at 10 a.m.
+The programs are free and open to the public.

-The presentations begin at 10 a.m. with “Religion and Environmental Activism,” featuring the documentary project “Renewal,” the first feature-length documentary film to capture the vitality and diversity of today’s religious-environmental activists.
-Also at 10 a.m. is the interactive workshop, “Prepare to Get Your Co-op On!
-Linking Food Co-ops With Sustainable Agriculture,” where participants can join members of the recently formed Wholesome Harvest Co-op transition team to explore the differences between locally grown and industrially processed foods.
+Presentations start at 10 a.m. with “Religion and Environmental Activism,” featuring the documentary project “Renewal,” the first feature-length documentary film to capture the vitality and diversity of today’s religious-environmental activists.

 Login to interact with events, personalize your calendar, and get recommendations.